CLOSE Close

 PUD employees near smolt trap on Sultan River

-PUD environmental coordinators Andrew McDonnell & Kyle Legare near smolt trap on Sultan River
+Biologists Andrew McDonnell & Kyle Legare near smolt trap on Sultan River

-As part of the license requirements for the Jackson Hydroelectric Project, the PUD monitors salmon populations in the Sultan River.
-Each year in the fall, adult salmon return from the ocean to spawn.
-During spawning, the female deposits her eggs into a nest created in the gravel.
-The nest, also called a redd, protects the eggs as they develop into little fish, called fry.
-As the fry emerge from the gravel, they begin their journey to the estuary and eventually the ocean.
-One way the PUD monitors salmon populations is by using a smolt trap.
-Smolt refers to a young salmon (or trout), when it becomes silvery and migrates to the sea for the first time.
+As part of the license requirements for the Jackson Hydroelectric Project, Snohomish County PUD monitors salmon and steelhead (salmonid) populations in the Sultan River across multiple life stages.
+Each year, adult salmon and steelhead return from the ocean to spawn in the Sultan River, with salmon returning in the fall and steelhead returning in the winter.
+During spawning, the female deposits her eggs into a nest created in the gravel, called a redd.
+Redds protect the eggs as they develop into fry.
+As the fry emerge from the gravel, they begin their downstream journey to the estuary and eventually the ocean.

-Since 2012, PUD biologists have operated a smolt trap in the lower Sultan River, 0.2 miles upstream of the confluence with the Skykomish River in the City of Sultan.
+Since 2012, PUD biologists have operated a smolt trap in the lower Sultan River, approximately 0.2 miles upstream of the confluence with the Skykomish River in the City of Sultan.
 The trap is operated during the out-migration period from January through June.

 The smolt trap results are compiled in the Excel spreadsheet below.
 There are 2 tabs in the spreadsheet: Current Year and Historical Data.